GET STARTED | Get Your Fair Cash Offer Today >>

 What Happens When an HOA Forecloses on a Property in Florida?

 When a homeowner fails to pay their homeowners association (HOA) fees or abide by the rules and regulations set forth by the HOA, the association has the right to foreclose on their property in Florida.
 This means that they can take legal action to seize ownership of the property in order to collect unpaid dues or enforce compliance with community guidelines.
 The foreclosure process is initiated through filing a lawsuit against the delinquent homeowner, which can result in a judgment for possession of the property being awarded to the HOA.
 If this occurs, an auction will be held where anyone may bid on purchasing ownership of the home.
-Once sold at auction, any remaining proceeds after paying off debts and liens are given back to former owner if there are any left over.
+Once sold at auction, any remaining proceeds after paying off debts and liens are given back to the former owner if there are any left over.
+The property is sold at a foreclosure sale, and the proceeds are used to pay off the outstanding debt.

 Statute of Limitations on HOA Liens in Florida

 In Florida, the Statute of Limitations on HOA liens is five years from the date that the lien was recorded.
 This means that an HOA has up to five years to enforce a lien against a homeowner for unpaid fees or assessments.
 After this time period, the lien becomes unenforceable and cannot be pursued by the HOA.
 However, it’s important for homeowners to note that even if a lien expires under the Statute of Limitations, they are still responsible for paying any outstanding fees or assessments owed to their HOA.
 Additionally, there are certain circumstances where this timeframe can be extended, such as when bankruptcy proceedings delay collection efforts by an HOA.
+Under bankruptcy law, certain HOA fees can be discharged, and junior liens can potentially be stripped from properties.
 Overall, understanding and staying aware of these limitations can help both homeowners and HOAs navigate potential legal issues related to liens in FL.

 Does all of this sound a bit overwhelming?
 Countless other homeowners like yourself have felt that way, which is why they reached out to us to take the problem off their hands.
 See for yourself and read some of the reviews and testimonials from real homeowners we’ve worked with in the past.
 So if you’re thinking, “I want to sell my house fast Florida” and you think this might be a good option for you, you are in luck because we are the #1 cash home buyer Florida.
 Don’t wait, give us a call at (954) 676-1846 or fill out the simple form below and we will get in touch with you to discuss your options.